 - Utilize resources at Harvard Medical School, Harvard School of Dental Medicine, including the offices of Minority Faculty Development Program, to enhance the networking, career development, and career advancement of participating fellows.

-The requirements for Fellows of the Joseph L. Henry Oral Health Fellowship in Minority Health Policy are to complete the course work leading to a graduate degree from the Harvard T.H.
+- Complete the course work leading to a 45-credit MPH degree from the Harvard T.H.
 Chan School of Public Health.

 - DDS or DMD and an active dental license required

-- Interest in public policy and public health
+- Interest in minority health, health policy and public health